zonafets/NTE/README.md

 All this claims the usual aspects: self organization, scalability, less mistakes, smart/fast learning.

+The recent React claim to be more scalable than any MVC framework.
+And what about MVVC as koJS?

+Somebody say that create DOM with code is faster than to download and parse HTML.
+Is it always true?

-But when a framework or a programming language wrapper(coffee/typescript) define a new scope paradigm, this take down 30'years of experience at same level of a beginner.
+But when the paradigm change, 30 years of experience go down to the same level of a beginner.
+What will be worst?
+A single big logic mistake or many small bugs?

-As the task of to writes adaptable page for device can require more time than write one page for each small, medium, large device, I think that 10 programmer monkeys can make more than one expert, even if they do more logic errors.
-But ten small logic errors are less than one big analytic error, as in the learning of something of different to make same things.

 So I started thinking about a way to define a middleware between Knockout and Vue, ColdFusion and Razor.

-**So, this is my brainstorming about something to KISS and RKB (Keep It Simple and Stupid and Recycle Knowledge Base).**
+**This is my brainstorming about something to KISS and RKB (Keep It Simple and Stupid and Recycle Knowledge Base).**

-## Examples of frameworks different templates
+## Examples of different templates of the frameworks

 ### Knockout template
 ```html